 - Say ‘damn girl you look gooooood’.
 (Even if you don’t believe it, especially if you don’t believe it.)

 - Just observe yourself.
 Where are you thinnest?
 Where are you widest?
 Is it your bust/upper arms?
 Your thighs/hips?
 Pay attention to how your curves look in relation to the rest of your body, not where you feel fat or flabby.
 Remember that this is about shape, NOT SIZE.

 So once you’ve determined your shape, how do you know which styles will work for you?

-I’m going to pause for a moment here and say that I actually did not want to write this article.
+I’m going to pause for a moment here and say that I actually did not want to write this part of the article.
 I personally feel that if you love something you should wear it, and confidence is the best accessory.
 I shared that contradiction with the Impact Fashion Instagram community and the overwhelming response was that this was needed in the universe and would make your lives easier.
 So here I am!
 Just remember that these are guidelines, not hard and fast rules.
-Use them as a springboard and don’t forget to let your beautiful personality be the real star.
+Use them as a springboard and don’t forget to let your captivating personality be the real star.